The Client

 From evaluating the site’s usability and testing the way that others interacted with the site, it was clear that the site could do more to support this path of connecting with the organization.
 I was moved by the stories I had heard from past survivors and created a persona that aimed to sensitively capture the persona that is visiting the site and considerations about their situation to take into account

-I created a site map of the current site and highlighted pages that I believed to be redundant and confusing information I proposed a new site map who’s content would be consolidated and provide clear actions that prompt the user to become more involved with the organization and its programming.
+After navigating the website in its entirety, I created a site map of the current site and highlighted pages that I believed to be redundant and confusing information in red.
+I then proposed a new site map who’s content would be consolidated and provide clear actions that prompt the user to become more involved with the organization and its programming.
 This map was the foundation for the changes I implemented.

-As I started wire framing my new designs, I was guided by the importance of having a powerful landing page that facilitated the main user path I identified from my research.
+As I started wire framing my designs for this new site, I was guided by the importance of having a powerful landing page that facilitated the main user path I identified from my research.
 The changes I made were focused on giving the best information for the user to make a decision and then providing a phone number clearly and easily – the preferred way to act on their decision so as to more effectively convert the users that were visiting the site.

 The rest of the designs were implemented with the objective of having uncluttered pages that fit heuristic usability standards, reducing graphics that are confusing, grouping together content that better represents the organization’s work and provides clear directed ways to interact with the content.

 I didn’t encounter a strong need to recreate the branding style, as it seemed well established and aligned well with the tone of the organization.
-I constrained the variety in the primary colors and added more neutral colors to work with.
+When created high fidelity wireframes, I constrained the variety in the primary colors and added more neutral colors to work with.

 In addition to branding, I redesigned the logo based on feedback from the usability testing.
 The logo was designed to be a clearer reference of the organization and it’s dedication to opening doors and providing escape for its clients.